Marcus Ziemann

 119 Dodd Hall

-I received my A.B. with Departmental Honors in Classics from Bowdoin College in 2009.
-After backpacking in Europe and Asia and working in a bookstore and for the Portland, ME office of the Census Bureau investigating fraud, I pursued further post-baccalaureate studies at Columbia University.
-Through New York City’s university consortium, I was able to improve my Biblical Hebrew at Union Theological Seminary and Jewish Theological Seminary (after I had taught myself the language in undergrad) and began studying Akkadian at New York University.
-For my PhD, I attended the Ohio State University, where I received my degree in Classical Antiquity and the Near East.
-Before coming to Florida State, I served as a lecturer at Princeton University.
+Marcus Ziemann received his A.B. with departmental honors in classics from Bowdoin College in 2009.
+After backpacking in Europe and Asia and working in a bookstore and for the Portland, Maine office of the Census Bureau investigating fraud, he pursued further post-baccalaureate studies at Columbia University.
+Through New York City’s university consortium, Ziemann was able to improve his Biblical Hebrew at Union Theological Seminary and Jewish Theological Seminary (after he had taught himself the language in undergrad) and began studying Akkadian at New York University.
+For his Ph.D., Ziemann attended Ohio State University, where he received his degree in classical antiquity and the Near East.
+Before coming to Florida State, he served as a lecturer at Princeton University.

-My work has primarily focused on interactions between the Greeks and the Near Eastern world, and typically introduces methodologies from the study of globalization to better understand Greek literature, mythology, and identity in the context of Near Eastern imperial appropriations of literature and mythology.
-Most of my work centers on the Archaic and Classical periods (especially interrogating the so-called “Orientalizing Period”), but often wanders astray into other time periods and even into Roman literature and reception topics.
-My first book project (now under review) first reconstructs, primarily using Assyrian administrative and propagandistic documents, Greco-Assyrian interactions in the 8th-7th centuries.
+Ziemann's work has primarily focused on interactions between the Greeks and the Near Eastern world, and typically introduces methodologies from the study of globalization to better understand Greek literature, mythology, and identity in the context of Near Eastern imperial appropriations of literature and mythology.
+Most of his work centers on the Archaic and Classical periods (especially interrogating the so-called “Orientalizing Period”), but often wanders astray into other time periods and even into Roman literature and reception topics.
+His first book project (now under review) first reconstructs, primarily using Assyrian administrative and propagandistic documents, Greco-Assyrian interactions in the 8th-7th centuries.
 It then reads the Iliad in the context of the rise of the Neo-Assyrian Empire and its domination of the eastern Mediterranean world.
-Using insights from the study of globalization, post-colonial studies, and reception studies, I argue that long-established literary parallels found in the Iliad and Near Eastern literatures (especially the Epic of Gilgamesh) are not the result of passive influence from floating motifs, but rather reflect Greeks’ (and Homer’s in particular) active adoption and adaptation of prestigious Assyrian cultural elements to renegotiate Panhellenic culture and identity for a globalizing eastern Mediterranean world stage.
-I am spending my time as a postdoc here at Florida State preparing my second monograph, which investigates the development of Athenian identity and democratic institutions alongside the early development of Judaism in the wider context of the Achaemenid Mediterranean.
+Using insights from the study of globalization, post-colonial studies, and reception studies, Ziemann argues that long-established literary parallels found in the Iliad and Near Eastern literatures (especially the Epic of Gilgamesh) are not the result of passive influence from floating motifs, but rather reflect Greeks’ (and Homer’s in particular) active adoption and adaptation of prestigious Assyrian cultural elements to renegotiate Panhellenic culture and identity for a globalizing eastern Mediterranean world stage.
+He is spending his time as a postdoc at Florida State preparing his second monograph, which investigates the development of Athenian identity and democratic institutions alongside the early development of Judaism in the wider context of the Achaemenid Mediterranean.

-My wider goals are to place Greco-Roman literature and culture within a wider Mediterranean perspective.
-I have been greatly influenced by the classics of Mediterranean Studies, such as Fernand Braudel and The Corrupting Sea (which ultimately led to the academic study of globalization), and I am an active participant in the Mediterranean Seminar.
+Ziemann's wider goals are to place Greco-Roman literature and culture within a wider Mediterranean perspective.
+He has been greatly influenced by the classics of Mediterranean studies, such as Fernand Braudel and The Corrupting Sea (which ultimately led to the academic study of globalization), and he is an active participant in the Mediterranean Seminar.

-When not engaged in academic pursuits, I can often be found cycling, hiking, or tying my own flies for fly fishing.
+When not engaged in academic pursuits, Ziemann can often be found cycling, hiking, or tying his own flies for fly fishing.